Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You and your partner may find it hard to talk about feelings.
 Or you may not be able to understand each other’s feelings.
 That’s when another person can help.

 Try talking together with a doctor, nurse, or counselor.
-Or you might want to join a cardiac support group or talk with a friend or ecclesiastical leader.
+Or you might want to join a cardiac support group or talk with a friend.

 If you feel depressed or have no desire for sex, talk to your doctor.
-Your medications may be affecting your desire or your ability to have sex.
+Your medicines may be affecting your desire or your ability to have sex.